notaryproject/specifications/scenarios.md

 **Implications of this requirement**

-1. Users must be able to use the chain of trust to obtain per-package trusted keys, verified by a trusted root.
+1. 1.
+Users must be able to to access a chain of trust that links the signing key for a particular artifact to a trusted root.
-1. Users must be able to access the chain of delegations.
 1. Users must be able to configure roots of trust.

 ## Open Discussions